 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate in Japan?
+What Is the Climate in Japan?

-Much like most places in the U.S., the majority of Japan remains temperate and experience the four seasons.
+Much like most places in Canada, the majority of Japan remains temperate and experience the four seasons.
 The country boasts many different landscapes.
 Although it is small, from one end to the other, the island can differ year round.
 Regardless of the time of year, Japan does experience a high percentage of humidity and will be rainy off and on.

 - Tokyo – The Japanese capital is one of the most visited cities.
 It falls within the subtropical climate zone, with very mild winters and humid, wet summers.
 Winters are usually on the dry side as a good part of Tokyo is inland.